d-koppenhagen/ngx-semantic-version/README.md

 > if you have already configured one of the modules and you want to use the configuration provided by ngx-semantic-version, you can use `--force` to override an existing configuration.
-Please check the changes carefully in git after running with `--force`.
+Please check the changes carefully using git after running with `--force`.

 #### available options